Freight Broker Software and How It Supports Transportation Intermediaries

 If you have a freight brokerage business and decide to purchase software instead of building it from scratch, you have a wide choice of solutions.
-As they all have similar functionality, a good practice is to select options within your budget range and then trial each of them.
+As they all have similar functionality, a good practice is to select options within your budget range and then try each of them.
 Make sure the system is highly optimized because speed is everything in this business.
 Also, don’t commit to a long-term contract right away.
-It’s better to start with a monthly or quarterly contract.
+It’s better to start with a monthly or quarterly subscription.

 Below we review four freight broker systems that are well-known in brokerage circles.

 DAT Broker TMS

 DAT is most known for its load board, but they also offer a transportation management system (TMS) for brokers.
 They have a good understanding of how brokers work and what they need.